tj-actions/github-changelog-generator/README.md

 ## github-changelog-generator

-Genrate CHANGELOG/HISTORY markdown files for your project
+Generate CHANGELOG/HISTORY markdown files for your project

 ```yaml
 ...